 A wood form can now be built around the edge of the baseplate to contain the grout.
 The top of the rough concrete foundation should be wetted down prior to grouting.
 A good grade of non-shrinking grout can now be poured through the fill hole on the top of the fiberglass baseplate.
+On baseplates with raised motor mounting sections, a short length of pipe or tubing can be fitted into the grout hole to allow the grout to completely fill the raised section to the baseplate up to the vent hole in the raised section, as shown in figure below.
+Once the grout starts to set, the extension can be removed, leaving the grout level with the top of the baseplate.
 Once the grout has fully hardened, usually about 48 hours after pouring, the foundation bolts can be fully tightened.